 Pikey Peak Transportation

-A journey to Pikey Peak involves planning transportation effectively.
-Dhap is the starting point of the trek, and Phaplu is the ending point.
-There are multiple transportation options for getting to and from the Pikey Peak Trek, including:
+A journey to Pikey Peak requires effective transportation planning.
+Dhap is the starting point of the trek, and Phaplu is the ending point of the trek.
+However, the adventure offers multiple transportation options for getting to and from the Pikey Peak Trek, including:

 Getting to Pikey Peak (Kathmandu to Dhap)

 Dhap is accessible by road from Kathmandu, and you can get there by Jeep or bus.
-It takes 8-10 hours, covering 255km, to get to Dhap from Kathmandu via the route to Dhulikhel and Ghurmi.
-The private jeep costs around NPR 20,000-25,000, whereas the shared Jeep costs NPR 1,500-2,000 per pax.
+It takes 8-10 hours, covering 255 km, to get to Dhap from Kathmandu via the route to Dhulikhel and Ghurmi.
+The private jeep to Dhap costs around NPR 20,000-25,000, whereas the shared Jeep costs NPR 1,500-2,000 per pax.
 Likewise, local or tourist buses are also available, costing from NPR 700-1,200 per person.

 Returning from Pikey Peak (Phaplu to Kathmandu)